Apple Black Friday sales you don’t want to miss today | CNN Underscored

 Apple’s Black Friday gift card promotion will kick off on Friday, Oct 26, and run through the end of Cyber Monday.
 Rather than discounting the Apple Watch, you’ll get a gift card with the purchase of a watch.
 You’ll get a $50 gift card alongside the Apple Watch Series 3 or SE.

-Right now, the 32GB Apple TV 4K is down to $169.95 on Amazon and the 64GB is also discounted at $189.95.
+Right now the 32GB Apple TV 4K is down to $159 on Amazon and the 64GB is also discounted at $179 — both appear after additional savings at checkout.
 It’s not the biggest discount, but still some savings nonetheless.
 If you already have an Apple TV 4K, we recommend opting for the upgraded Siri Remote.
-It’s also on-sale at $54.98 from $59.
+It’s also on sale at $54.98 from $59.

 As part of Apple’s Black Friday event, you’ll get a $50 gift card with the purchase of an Apple TV HD or 4K direct from Apple.

-While we’re still waiting for deals on the 9th Gen iPad (starts at $329) and the iPad Mini (starts at $499), retailers are wasting no time discounting the iPad Pro and iPad Air.
+While we’re still waiting for deals on the ninth-gen iPad (starting at $329) and the iPad Mini (starting at $499), retailers are wasting no time discounting the iPad Pro and iPad Air.
 So let’s start with the 11-inch and 12.9-inch iPad Pros.
-Both of these are powered by the Apple M1 chip and iPadOS 15 runs swimmingly on both tablets.
+Both of these are powered by the Apple M1 chip, and iPadOS 15 runs swimmingly on both tablets.

 You can also pair these with a Magic Keyboard for a laptop-like experience or an Apple Pencil to get even more out of both devices.
 We’d recommend the larger 12.9-inch size since it has a Mini LED display.
 As part of Apple’s Black Friday gift card event, those who get an iPad Pro directly from Apple will get a $100 gift card.

 As we expected, the Mac deals are in full force.
-You can score an entry-level M1 MacBook Air for $949 in any color from B&H Photo Video.
-This is $50 off the normal $999 price point for the laptop.
-The M1 Macbook Air is our overall pick for an Apple laptop as it pairs fast performance with super long battery life.
+You can score an entry-level M1 MacBook Air for $849.99 in any color from Amazon.
+And that’s a huge $149.01 off our top pick for an Apple laptop.
+It’s ideal for pretty much any user with super-long battery life and fast performance in an ultra-portable design.

-Similarly, B&H Photo Video is taking $100 off the entry-level 13-inch MacBook Pro.
+Similarly, Amazon and B&H Photo Video are taking $100 off the entry-level 13-inch MacBook Pro.
 For those who are more focused on creative tasks, the addition of a fan to cool things down and an extra GPU core will help speed through those processes.

+Those looking to score a Mac Mini at a discount are in luck.
+Amazon has the upgraded M1 Mac Mini with a 512GB SSD inside for $120 off at $779.
+Just remember you’ll need to bring your own mouse, keyboard and monitor.

+The 27-inch iMac with a Retina 5K display and an improved integrated FaceTime web camera is seeing a fresh discount.
+Currently, Amazon has the entry-level 27-inch iMac for $1,699, which is $100 off the $1,799 MSRP.
+This all-in-one features a Intel Core i5 processor, 8GB of RAM and a 256GB solid state drive.

 We’re expecting discounts on the 14-inch and 16-inch MacBook Pros as well as the iMac and Mac Mini to arrive as we get closer to Black Friday.

-While neither a single AirTag ($29; amazon.com) or an AirTag four pack ($97.62) are seeing major discounts, some of the accessories are.
+While neither a single AirTag ($29; amazon.com) or an AirTag four-pack ($97.62) are seeing major discounts, some of the accessories are.
 We’re big fans of the AirTag for precision tracking and game-like experience to find a lost object through Precision Finding.
-If you do purchase a four pack of AirTags directly from Apple beginning October 26, you will get a $25 Apple Gift Card for free.
+If you do purchase a four-pack of AirTags directly from Apple beginning Oct.
+26, you will get a $25 Apple gift card for free.

 Belkin’s Key Ring Case is $3 off at $9.99 in pink, blue, black or white.
 Additionally, the secure tag holder is also down to $9.99 in several colors.